ersheff/IMS322-Docs/docs/js/operators.md

 - Multiplication `*`
 - Division `/`

-Some of the other useful arithmetic operators in JavaScript:
+Some other useful arithmetic operators in JavaScript include:

 - Modulo `%` (returns the remainder of dividing two numbers)
 - Increment `++` (increases avalue by 1)